Dwight-Studio/JArmEmu/README.md

 JArmEmu is powered by an ARMv7 interpreter built *Ex Nihilo* for this project, which provides real-time syntax highlighting, intelligent auto-completion, memory, stack and register monitoring...

-You can write your program using the ARMv7 instruction set (refer to [Instructions.md](https://github.com/Dwight-Studio/JArmEmu/blob/main/Instructions.md)) and include GNU Assembly directives (only the basic ones are implemented, you can refer to syntax highlighting or auto-completion to see if it is available).
+You can write your program using ARMv7 instructions and commonly used GNU directives, and watch the simulator execute it with details on any execution step.

+> [!NOTE]
+> The implemented instruction set is available in [Instructions.md](https://github.com/Dwight-Studio/JArmEmu/blob/main/Instructions.md)
+> or directly in the simulator (Help > See instructions...).

 # Install